 Don’t let a stuck suitcase handle derail your travel plans.
-With little more than a screwdriver, you can fix a luggage handle that’s stuck or giving you other issues.
+With little more than a screwdriver and some clever maneuvers, you can fix a luggage handle that’s stuck or giving you other issues.

 But first, a note about warranty: your luggage handle is likely covered under your luggage manufacturer’s lifetime warranty.
 If you have the time, explore this option first.
 A replacement from the manufacturer is obviously the ideal way to fix a stuck or broken luggage handle.
 So make sure you check your warranty first before attempting to fix a broken handle yourself.
 The manufacturer might even replace luggage wheels.

 Fixing a Luggage Handle